Vitaly-Work/java-courses-gen-ai-bootcamp/data-training-for-devs/courses/Data_Training_for_Java_developers/aws/tasks/task4.md

 # Checklist for the final exam
 The checklist for this task is part of the demo expected for **task 6**.

+# Final exam theory questions

+1. What are shards in Kinesis Data Streams?
+How do they implement scalability?
+2. What is a partition key and sequence number in Kinesis Data Streams?
+3. What is the difference between provisioned and on-demand capacity mode in Kinesis Data Streams?
+4. What are the size and retention limitations in Kinesis Data Streams?
+5. What AWS services can directly write to Kinesis Data Streams?
+6. How can we monitor a Kinesis Data Stream?
+What metrics are available?